ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-10-13-vulnerable-confidence.md

 I seek the confidence to confront problems early and the vulnerability to empathize with others.

-Victory comes from vulnerable confidence.
+Great relationships come from vulnerable confidence.